DELF Junior tests the same skills as the DELF exam but with material designed for children. The DELF (Diplôme d'Etudes en Langue

 The DELF examinations are recognized around the world, and your child will

-receive a diploma valid for the rest of his or her life!
+receive a diploma valid for the rest of their life!
 The diploma awarded is identical to the standard DELF diploma.

 It is now widely implemented in Alberta school systems and all across Canada.
 The examinations are independent, and candidates can register